SeeRay11/azul/README.md

 ## Build Command

+Importing code from elsewhere that isn't Roblox?
+Need to create a easily-reusable base project?
+The `azul build` command has you covered.

 - **What it does:** Pushes your sync directory into Studio once, creating missing folders/scripts and overwriting matching scripts.
-Extra Studio instances are left untouched.
+Unrelated Studio instances are left untouched.
-- **When to use:** Bootstrapping a new project, restoring from version control, or reseeding a clean Studio place before normal two-way sync.
+- **When to use:** Bootstrapping a new project, restoring from version control, importing files from non-roblox sources or reseeding a clean Studio place before normal two-way sync.
-- **How to run:** `azul build [--sync-dir=PATH] [--port=PORT] [--no-warn]` with the plugin connected to the daemon.
+- **How to run:** Run `azul build` in your project folder with the terminal.
+Run the Companion Plugin and see the changes appear in Studio!

 ## Configuration